Vista DUI Lawyer and Criminal Attorney Peter M. Liss

 Penalties for Aggravated Trespassing

-State law allows for aggravated trespass offenses to be charged as either a misdemeanor or a felony depending on the circumstances of the crime and the suspect’s criminal history.
-When it is charged as a misdemeanor, it can carry a sentence of up to one year in jail and a fine of up to $2,000.
-As a felony, sentences can range to up to 3 years in prison.
+State law allows aggravated trespass offenses to be charged as either a misdemeanor or a felony, depending on the circumstances of the crime and the suspect’s criminal history.
+When charged as a misdemeanor, it can carry a sentence of up to one year in jail and a fine of up to $2,000.
+As a felony, penalties can include up to 3 years in prison.

-If you have been accused of any kind of trespassing, Peter M. Liss can help you fight the charges -especially if you are charged with the more serious felony offense of 601 PC.
+If you have been accused of any kind of trespassing crime in California, Peter M. Liss can help you fight the charges -especially if you are charged with a serious aggravated felony offense related to 601 (PC).
 Please contact his office at (760) 643-4050 or (858) 486-3024 to schedule a free consultation to discuss your case.

-Filed Under: CRIMINAL DEFENSE, DOMESTIC VIOLENCE, WHITE COLLAR CRIME, THEFT CRIMES Tagged With: trespassing defense attorney san diego, stalking, san diego trespassing lawyer, aggravated trespassing, domestic violence crimes
+Filed Under: CRIMINAL DEFENSE, DOMESTIC VIOLENCE, WHITE COLLAR CRIME, THEFT CRIMES Tagged With: felonies, misdemeanors, domestic violence, burglary, harassment, stalking, infractions, aggravated trespassing, trespassing, wobblers

 Call Today, I Can Help You